dotlang/language/doc/RFE.md

 but otherwise, there is no definite way to determine whether it is a function binding name or a value binding name.
 I think it's fine because after all, functions are bindings too.

-? - Replace EBNF with a combination of EBNF and regex format.
+N - Replace EBNF with a combination of EBNF and regex format.
 `X+` means one or more
 `X*` means zero or more
 `X?` means zero or one